kud/mcp-jenkins/README.md

 Apply and restart the IDE.

-**Alternative:** If MCP not available, use Claude CLI from built-in terminal (Alt+F12 / ⌥F12)
+**Alternative:** If MCP not available, use MCP-compatible CLI from built-in terminal (Alt+F12 / ⌥F12)

 **Notes:**
 - Ultimate/Professional editions: Full AI Assistant MCP support
-- Community editions: Use Claude CLI from terminal instead
+- Community editions: Use MCP-compatible CLI from terminal instead

 </details>